nationalarchives/front-end-development-guide/peer-review-checklist.md

 ## Lessons learned

+Everything we build provides opportunities to for improvement to our processes and approach.
+By documenting the lessons learned and considering their implications for this development guide, we can understand the root cause of any problems as well as any opportunities for improvement.
+Questions to consider

+* What worked well either for this project or for the team?
+* What didn't work well?
+* What surprises did the team have to deal with?
+* What would you do differently if given the chance to begin this project again

-What are the key lessons to take forward for future projects?
+### Having considered these questions, what are the key lessons to take forward for future projects?